What Does it Take to Be a Construction Carpenter?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-- Tank Carpenter
+- Building Carpenter

-Is There Going to be Demand for Construction Carpenters?
+Are There Job Opportunities for Construction Carpenters?

 The states with the most job growth for Construction Carpenter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.

-Construction Carpenter Average Salary
+Average Construction Carpenters Salary

-The average yearly salary of a Construction Carpenter ranges between $28,860 and $82,750.
+The typical yearly salary for Construction Carpenters is somewhere between $28,860 and $82,750.

 Construction Carpenters who work in Hawaii, Illinois, or Alaska, make the highest salaries.